W-M-D/ergo-telescope/README.md

 ### TODO- features
 - [x] Configuration loading
+- [ ] Find that awesome switching singal handler you had pre git
 - [x] Create user for the ergo-telescope deamon to provide restricted permissions
 - [ ] ?
 Psad and firewall config ?
 - [ ] Encryption between pis and server (?rsync via ssh with keys and accounts for each pi ? )